TAJIKISTAN: Hijab-wearing and beards ban continues

 Tajikistan continues beard and hijab-wearing bans, and has forced one couple to divorce.
 Police set up a roadblock to enforce the bans, which are also been enforced in schools and universities.
 Officials have refused to give Forum 18 a legal reason for the bans.

 Hijab-wearing women have also been refused employment and medical care.
-Asked why, the Health Ministry claimed to Forum 18 that it "is not responsible for hospitals" (see below).
+Asked why, the Health and Social Protection Ministry claimed to Forum 18 that it "is not responsible for hospitals" (see below).

 On 28 September 2018 police put up a roadblock on the outskirts of the capital Dushanbe on the road from Vahdat, east of Dushanbe, to stop cars carrying men with beards and women with hijabs.
 Police forced men with beards into a barber's shop to have their beards shaved off, and women were forced to take off hijab and wear a shawl showing their necks (see below).

 Universities are also enforcing the beard and hijab ban, and one university has also banned women from wearing a Tajik traditional shawl.
 Police in Dushanbe are also enforcing the ban with visits to schools (see below).

 The Interior Ministry Press Secretary confirmed to Forum 18 that there is no law banning hijabs or beards, but refused to explain why the authorities try to ban them.
 No Education Ministry official, from the First Deputy Minister downwards, has been able to give a legal reason for the beard and hijab ban (see below).

 And a beard-wearing former professional footballer has been arrested in Belarus under threat of extradition to Tajikistan.
 "We think that the authorities were angry that he stood for his religious beliefs and left his professional career," relatives told Forum 18.
 "We think that the authorities are worried that as he is well-known as a former professional footballer, other Tajik men may be inspired to follow his example" (see below).